Increasing the density and vigor of your field can make it less susceptible to weed pressure. Here are some ways to do that.

 Warm-Season Fertilizers

-Mow at the Right Height
+Mow at the Proper Height

-You should always maintain your field at the recommended mowing height for your specific field type.
 Most fields are mowed at between one and three inches, with baseball infields being on the low end and football fields on the higher end.
 No matter how your field is used, mow frequently and avoid removing more than one-third of the leaf blade per mow, since that can increase the field’s susceptibility to weeds and diseases.

 The right amount of irrigation is key to keeping your field healthy.
 Cool-season grasses will require more water than warm-season grasses, and in-ground irrigation, sprinkler systems, or removable spray heads will provide ample water at the right intervals.
 Once the season is over, slightly tone down watering before winter arrives.

-Consider using soil surfactants to aid in infiltration and water retention in the fall; Turf with deep, healthy roots will be less likely to suffer from drought stress and winterkill.
-Surfactants will help prevent your field from retaining too much—or holding too little—water.
 An infiltration surfactant reduces surface tension, helping water reach the root zone, while a hydration surfactant holds water in the root zone, maintaining moisture and reducing turf stress.
 A product like HydroPak BioWet combines the strengths of both types of surfactants into one.

 Clean-Up Herbicide Applications

-For fall applications, liquid products with multiple active ingredients, like Vessel 3-Way Herbicide, ArmorTech SureZone, or Defendor Specialty Herbicide, will provide the best control.
-Products containing carfentrazone, like Dismiss NXT, can be especially effective in cool conditions.
-All four products can be used on cool- and warm-season grasses, but check the label for specific turfgrass types.
-Make your application while average air temperatures are still above 50°F for several days.
-You should also ensure that the forecast is clear of rain and wind for 24 hours to give the weeds enough time to absorb the product.
-For weeds with a wax-like surface, a surfactant can help your application stick.
+For fall applications, liquid products with multiple active ingredients, like Vessel 3-Way Herbicide, ArmorTech 4-Runner, and Defendor Specialty Herbicide, will provide the best control.
+Products containing carfentrazone, like Dismiss NXT, can also be especially effective in cool conditions.
+All four products can be used on cool- and warm-season grasses, but always check the label for your specific turfgrass type(s).

 Pre-Emergent Herbicides for Winter Annuals